holden-davis-uca/MARS-UCA/README.md

 List of modifications from the original version currently include:
 * Added a Decimal column to the registers window
 * Replaced JFileChooser with FileDialog as the default file opening choice
+* Replaced JFileChooser with FileDialog as the default file saving choice